chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

 dedicated syntax for modularity.
 However, it was possible to build these libraries _in_ JavaScript.
 And people did.

-Google emerged as a new, major player during this time period.
+Microsoft lost this browser war, in fact, to Google, who emerged as a new, major player during this time period.
 They made money by serving ads ahead of search results; the faster (and safer) they could get relevant results in front of users, the more money they could make.
-Thus incentivized, they employed Lars Bak to translate the optimization techniques he perfected on the Java and Smalltalk VMs to JavaScript, creating V8[^v8-comic].
+Thus incentivized, they employed Lars Bak to translate the optimization techniques he perfected on the Java and Smalltalk VMs to JavaScript, creating the Chrome browser, powered by the V8[^v8-comic] optimizing JavaScript runtime.
 [Firefox][pic], [Safari][safari] and other browser vendors adopted these techniques.
+Microsoft's 90's business model demanded killing or compartmentalizing the web, Google's demanded it grow the web.
+Chrome ended up winning the 2nd browser war in late 2012, overtaking [Internet Explorer, Safari, and Firefox][browser-share].

 The newfound ubiquity of fast JavaScript VMs led, inevitably, to a renewed interest in using JavaScript as a "write once, run anywhere" platform.
+Fast JavaScript VMs spawned a number of server-side language platforms, cross-platform application development tools, and operating systems.
+Between 2008 and 2015 [Node.js][nodejs], [Electron][electron], React native, [ChromeOS][chromeos], [webOS][webos], and [Tizen][tizen][^samsung] emerged.
+Node, in particular, revitalized the web platform: JavaScript bundling tools began to provide pure-JavaScript browser polyfills for Node's functionality, and Node's module standard, [CommonJS][common], became the de facto pattern for modularity.

+But, as with Java before it, these JavaScript platform tools hit limitations.
+There was an overhead to having to write all code in JavaScript; the memory usage of cross-platform applications regularly ballooned to incredible size, browser polyfills could only do _so_ much, garbage collection pauses were still an issue — especially on embedded devices, bundlers produced huge payloads that mobile phones struggled to download and parse.
+And there was still no good way to move applications written in other languages over to the JavaScript platform short of rewriting them.

+---

 There were other pressures on the web through this time, however.
-Notably: the Dot Com bubble burst, Apple created a new computing market with the iPhone and iPad products, Google shipped the Android smartphone operating system, Oracle acquired Sun Microsystems, and Microsoft found itself struggling to enter the new markets Apple had opened.
+Notably: the Dot Com bubble burst, Apple created a new computing market with the iPhone and iPad products, Google shipped the Android smartphone operating system[^thanks-dalvik], Oracle acquired Sun Microsystems, and Microsoft found itself struggling to enter the new markets Apple had opened.
 The window Netscape left open for Java, NPAPI, attracted other plugins: Flash and Silverlight.
 Despite the functionality they